-- 1. Learn how to apply the model of demand and supply to the behavior of equilibrium prices and output in a variety of markets. - 2.
-Learn basic vocabulary on the organization of firms and explain how the model of demand and supply can be used to understand prices of shares of stock.
+- 1. Learn how to apply the model of demand and supply to explaining the behavior of equilibrium prices and quantities in a variety of markets. - 2.
+Explain how technological change can be represented using the model of demand and supply. - 3.
+Explain how the model of demand and supply can be used to explain changes in prices of shares of stock.